wshager/raddle.js/README.md

 `$(name[,documentation][,type],body)`

 Character strings don't have to be written in quotes always.
-Only in cases where ambiguity with reserved characters would arise, a string should be notated between a pair of (single or double) quotes (see [Reserved Characters](#reserved-characters)).
+Only in cases where ambiguity with reserved characters would arise, a string should be notated between a pair of (single or double) quotes.

 To retrieve the value from the variable, you can call the dollar function with its name: